NTIG-Uppsala/JIC-P.O.S/Documents/definitionOfDone.md

 * Everything has to be documented for the Sprint presentation.
 * No placeholders in production deployments.
 * All materials have to be accessible to all team members.
+* A release should be created for every new feature.

 ---